Home Blog Page 2

 – Article and Resources Contribution by Jason Kenner

 Work with Douglas personally!
 Are you looking to gain more clarity, balance, peace, joy, and happiness in your life, all while effectively and efficiently handling your current day-to-day state of affairs?
-I am currently open to new clients for one-on-one coaching sessions.
-Click here for more information on my personal coaching sessions.
-You can contact me directly to book a family coaching session at: info@doughaddad.com or view my books and courses online at doughaddad.com.
+Click for more information on his coaching sessions.
+Please click here if you’d like to reach out to me for general inquiries, media appearances, and/or speaking engagements.

 To healthy living on a tight budget!